 You can book one of their tours here.
 Pictured above is one of the long-abandoned hermit caves on the Rock Forest Hike!

-12) There was even a monk jail.
+12) There was even a monk jail in the Meteora monasteries.
 Each monk had his own separate “cell”.
 You can see what a monk jail looks like here.

 13) St. George is the most famous hermitage site in Meteora.
 According to Visit Meteora… In the 17th century, a local Muslim landowner cut some trees from the sacred forest that was dedicated to Saint George.

 The Saint then caused the paralysis of that man’s hand, but he was cured after he offered to the Saint his wife’s veil, a most valuable gift according to the Muslim religion.

 To symbolize that act of donation honoring Saint George, believers hang colorful scarves once a year on a rope supported by trees, near the cave’s entrance.

 Young men from the neighboring village participate in an annual climbing competition and carry down the old scarves which they then keep at home as a token of good health.

-14) Women were not allowed in the monasteries until the 1920s.
+14) Women were not allowed in the Meteora monasteries until the 1920s.
 And that was only because local village women helped put out a fire!

 15) Queen Marie of Romania was the first official woman visitor in 1921!

 16) Meteora is a land of legends!
 One of my favorites happened in the 15th century.
 The monks were at service, and when they came back, a family had moved into their monastery.

 It’s believed that the monks were unable to recapture it because it was a large family with lots of boys and weapons.
 The family remained in the monastery for 87 years!